mimiyin/choreographic-interventions-s20/README.md

 ### Assignment: Hello Glitch
    * Watch video tutorials (coming soon!)
-   * Try to combine Streaming skeleton data with either Face-Tracking or Hand-Tracking.
-[Post a link to your project on Glitch here.](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-9-hello-glitch)
+   * Try to combine [Streaming Skeleton](https://glitch.com/~share-skeletons) with either [Face-Tracking](https://editor.p5js.org/move.mimi/sketches/x5rDnPnCP) or [Hand-Tracking](https://editor.p5js.org/move.mimi/sketches/N4wb3v6EI).
+[Post a link to your Glitch project.](https://github.com/mimiyin/choreographic-interventions-s20/wiki/Assignments#week-9-hello-glitch)
    * Collect source material this week: Sound, visuals, video, choreography, text, diagrams, drawings, storyboards and stick them in your folder on Google Drive.
 (I will send out an invite to a shared folder.)

 Over the next 4 weeks, in groups of 2-4, create an online dance performance that includes at least 1 performer and 1 audience member.
 You may make use of Zoom.
 There are no limitations on duration.